Nintendo Switch: Development

 Part of the inspiration of the Switch's form and design was from feedback players had given Nintendo on the Wii Remote, according to Shinya Takahashi.
 With the release of games like Wii Sports and Wii Fit, players had asked Nintendo if they could make the Wii Remote in a smaller form factor, potentially strapped to a part of their body.
 This led to Nintendo envisioning what a smaller form-factor controller could provide in both hardware and gameplay, and it led to the idea of a console that was small enough with these new controllers to also be portable.
-Other concepts came out of critical consumer feedback of the Wii U. Fils-Aimé said that one common criticism they had for the Wii U was that while players did enjoy using the Wii U GamePad and would want to play games on it anywhere, it became functionless if they moved a distance away from the main console.
-This served for Nintendo to design a home console that the player could take with them anywhere.
-Around five different prototypes were developed for the Switch before they finalized on the released design.
-This included developing different methods of how the Joy-Con controllers would physically connect to the console, including using magnets to hold them in place.
+Other concepts came out of critical consumer feedback of the Wii U. Fils-Aimé said that one common criticism for the Wii U was that while players did enjoy using the Wii U GamePad, it became functionless if they moved a distance away from the main console.
+This prompted Nintendo to design a home console that a player could take anywhere.
+Around five different prototypes were developed for the Switch before Nintendo decided upon a finalized design.
+Variations included developing different methods of how the Joy-Con controllers would physically connect to the console, such as using magnets to hold them in place.

 In addition to the form-factor design, Nintendo needed to balance the power and speed of the console's central processing unit with battery life and the unit's size, coupled with limited development resources and deadlines set by Nintendo's management.
-One choice made by the development team was to use an existing system on a chip (SOC) rather than creating their own as they had done on previous consoles.
+One choice made by the development team was to use an existing system on a chip (SOC) rather than creating its own, as done on previous consoles.
 Koizumi said that this break from tradition was done to gain more third-party support for the console by using an SOC to which developers could easily port games.
-Nintendo was not focused on raw processing power but was instead looking to balance the overall features of the system, including battery life and size, as well as keeping in mind their limited development resources and timeline.
+Nintendo was not focused on raw processing power but instead sought to balance the overall features of the system, including battery life and size, keeping in mind its limited development resources and timeline.
 Koizumi said, "The most difficult part was on how to take an overall balance while we were getting entangled with all of those in complexity."
 To achieve this balance, they did not opt to use the more powerful hardware they could have used, instead using a middle-ground approach to achieve their vision of the Switch.